Chapter 19. Discarding unused blocks

 -

-command.
+This type of discard is part of the fstrimcommand.
 It discards all unused blocks in a file system that match criteria specified by the administrator.
-Red Hat Enterprise Linux 10 supports batch discard on XFS and ext4 formatted devices that support physical discard operations. - Online discard
+Red Hat Enterprise Linux 10 supports batch discard on XFS and ext4 formatted devices that support physical discard operations.

-This type of discard operation is configured at mount time with the discard option, and runs in real time without user intervention.
+- This type of discard operation is configured at mount time with the discard option, and runs in real time without user intervention.
 However, it only discards blocks that are transitioning from used to free.
-Red Hat Enterprise Linux 10 supports online discard on XFS and ext4 formatted devices.
+Red Hat Enterprise Linux 10 supports online discard on XFS and ext4 formatted devices. - Use batch discard, except when online discard is required to maintain performance, or when batch discard is not feasible for the workload of the system.

 - Periodic discard